jemissik/fetch3_nhl/docs/user_guide/optimization.rst

 To run an optimization, ``cd`` into the fetch3_nhl directory, then run::

-      python -m boa --config_file /path/to/your/config/file
+      python -m boa --config-path /path/to/your/config/file

 Outputs will be saved in a folder inside the ``working_dir`` you specified under optimization_options or script_options , labeled with the experiment name and timestamp